verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 ##### Installing from a Private Registry

-In order to install using a private registry (for example, in a disconnected environment), you must override Helm values to change the webhook image path.
+In order to install using a private registry (for example, in a disconnected environment), then you must override the Helm values to change the webhook image path.

-For example, to install `cert-manager-webhook-oci` from a private registry at `myprivreg.com/verrazzano/cert-manager-webhook-oci`, create an overrides file with the following content and specify it using the `-f` option when running `helm upgrade --install`:
+For example, to install `cert-manager-webhook-oci` from a private registry at `myprivreg.com/verrazzano/cert-manager-webhook-oci`, create an overrides file with the following content and specify it using the `-f` option when running `helm upgrade --install`.
 {{< clipboard >}}
 <div class="highlight">